RumboR1/a1-mohammedmusawwir/README.md

 I used Comic Neue from Google Fonts, applied to the whole page via the `body` selector.

 **LLM CITATION:**
 I used LLM to format the readme and make sure I met the requirements.
 I did my own research for most of the issues I faced but if the implementation and solution I found wasn't working for some reason I would ask the AI why.
+I did my own research to meet the requirements.